janraasch/guestbook/README.md

 > This is [me][jan] following along with the instructions of chapters 1-5 of [Web Development with Clojure, 2nd Edition][webdevclo] by [Dmitri Sotnikov][dimtri].

-For my work on chapter 6 see https://github.com/janraasch/catpics.

 ## (My) Text Editor Setup
 - Text Editor: [Atom][atom]
 - Plugins: [Proto REPL][proto-repl], [Parinfer][parinfer] and [language-clojure][atom-clojure]